galister/WlxOverlay/README.md

 Formerly known as X11Overlay

-For the OpenXR overlay, see [WlxOverlay X](https://github.com/galister/wlx-overlay-x).
+For the newer version that supports both SteamVR and Monado, see [WlxOverlay S](https://github.com/galister/wlx-overlay-s).

 Features:
 - Access your screens from within OpenVR / SteamVR